More stories

 Czech Republic

-The Czechs decided to point to the Uefa Respect logo in their sleeves on that occasion as a “neutral, apolitical gesture”.
+When they played England, they decided to point to the Uefa Respect logo in their sleeves on that occasion as a “neutral, apolitical gesture”.

-The Czechs are have also been angered by the ten-game suspension Uefa handed down to defender Ondrej Kudela after he was found to have racially abused Rangers’ Glen Kamara.
+The Czechs have also been angered by the ten-game suspension Uefa handed down to defender Ondrej Kudela after he was found to have racially abused Rangers’ Glen Kamara.

 Spain